Hyperbaric Oxygen And Hyperoxygenation

-If atmospheric pressure increased, more oxygen is dissolved into body fluids than it would be seen under the normobaric pressure.
+If atmospheric pressure increased, more oxygen is dissolved into body fluids including blood, plasma, lymphatic fluid, cerebrospinal fluid, and interstitial fluid, than it would be seen under the normobaric pressure.

-The arterial oxygen saturation (SaO2) is proportional to an individual’s binding capacity of haemoglobin.
+Thus the arterial oxygen saturation (SaO2) is proportional to an individuals binding capacity of haemoglobin.
 SaO2 is usually measured by noninvasive method, pulse oximetry, but it can also be measured by testing arterial blood gas.
 Abnormal arterial oxygen saturation can lead to a tissue hypoxia.

 Adequate tissue oxygenation under normobaric conditions, e.i. under a normal atmospheric pressure, indicates that a delivery rate of oxygen transported from the lungs to the peripheral tissues satisfies their metabolic requirements.